hbctraining/In-depth-NGS-Data-Analysis-Course/sessionI/lessons/01_the_filesystem.md

 genomics_data/  raw_fastq/  README.txt  reference_data/
 ```

-Anything with a "/" after it is a directory.
-Things with a "*" after them are programs.
+Anything with a `/` after it is a directory.
+Things with a `*` after them are programs.
 If there are no decorations after the name, it's a file.

 All commands are essentially programs that are able to perform specific, commonly-used tasks.

 You can also use the command `ls -l` to see whether items in a directory are files or directories. `ls -l` gives a lot more information too.

 ```
-total 122
 drwxrwsr-x 2 rsk27 hbctraining 227 Jan 26 11:36 genomics_data
 drwxrwsr-x 2 rsk27 hbctraining 228 Jan 26 10:44 raw_fastq
 -rw-rw-r-- 1 rsk27 hbctraining 244 Jan 26 11:40 README.txt